Diseases & Conditions

 Cervical Spondylotic Myelopathy (Spinal Cord Compression)

-Cervical spondylotic myelopathy (CSM) is a neck condition that arises when the spinal cord becomes compressed—or squeezed—due to the wear-and-tear changes that occur in the spine as we age.
-The condition commonly occurs in patients over the age of 50.
+Cervical spondylotic myelopathy (CSM) is a neck condition that arises when the spinal cord becomes compressed — or squeezed — due to the wear-and-tear changes that occur in the spine as we age.
+Although the condition commonly occurs in patients over the age of 40, it can occur in younger people who were born with narrower spinal canals.

 Your spine is made up of 24 bones, called vertebrae, that are stacked on top of one another.